SecretNest/MultiKeyboards/README.md

 In this demo, you could link multiple keyboard based bar code scanners to scan codes.

 You need to prepare some special codes for naming device.
-* 00xx: Set the device name to xx. xx is a 2-digit number and not 00.
+* 00xxx: Set the device name to xxx. xxx is a 3-digit number and not 000.
-* 0000: Unset the device.
+* 00000: Unset the device.
-* 99xx: Validate the name of the device is xx or not. xx is a 2-digit number and not 00.
+* 99xxx: Validate the name of the device is xxx or not. xxx is a 3-digit number and not 000.
-* 9900: Validate the device is not named.
+* 99000: Validate the device is not named.
+* =====: Set this device to direct output mode (for keyboard).
 * Other number based code: Output.

 New scanned code or command will be output to the top of the form.